Become a member

 As a member of the Institute, one is required to meet the following requirements to be in good standing.

-- Attain a minimum of not less than 40 hours (about 1 and a half days) in Continuous Programs of Education (CPD); Click here to find out about CPD.
+2. Attain a minimum of not less than 40 hours in Continuous Programs of Education (CPD); Click here to find out about CPD.